vxlwang/mini-project-IV/README.md

 ## Future Goals
 * There may be more criteria or relationships that could determine eligibility, but was not explored
-* I could implement more metrics to determine how the model classifies Loan_Status
+* Additional metrics can be used to determine how the model classifies Loan_Status
 * Feature engineering could be implemented to improve predictions